aslamcalil/aslamcalil/README.md

 - 👋 Hi, I’m @aslamchalil
-- 👀 I’m interested in coding
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning computer science and engineering
+- 🌱 I’m currently learning html,javascript and css for web developing
+-  I’m currently a computer science student
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development and java projects
 - 📫 How to reach me muhammedaslamchalilshajeer@gmail.com
 - ⚡ Fun fact: ...